How to Make a Scrapbook Paper Organizer to Custom Fit a Cabinet or Closet.

-I started my clean-up and reorganizing by finding a way to make a scrapbook paper organizer for all the scrapbook and decorative papers I have.
+I started to reorganize my craft room… aka studioffice by finding a way to make a scrapbook paper organizer for all the scrapbook and decorative papers I have.
 I used to keep them all in this drawer, but I have way too much now and it is impossible to find anything.

 I found a way using cardboard boxes that I bought at The Container Store.
 The store just opened near me and I got to take a tour the day before the grand opening with a few other bloggers.

 - They carry everything you could ever think of to store and organize every item in your home, including all sorts and sizes of boxes.

 - I bought 8 – 14″ x 14″ x 4″ cardboard boxes to make into stackable organizers for my work table cabinet.
 Cost $20.

 I initially was thinking about using pizza boxes, but the pizza place near me only had boxes that were too big to fit in the cabinet or too small to hold 12″ x 12″ size scrapbook paper.
 The 14″ x 14″ boxes I found were wide enough to hold the paper and fit perfectly into the cabinet.

 My cardboard paper storage may not be the prettiest, but since it is behind closed doors – I don’t mind or need perfection, just stacked organization for the paper so I can easily get to it immediately and find the desired color.